 The History Maker," "James David Gibson a Legend of the Road," is an icon on the Highwaymen Heritage Trail in Fort Pierce, Florida.
 James Gibson taught AJ Brown to paint.
 His status as an Original Highwayman was the official beginning of my Highwaymen member-ship.
 As the only non-blood female, 2nd Generation Highwaymen of the group, I AJ Brown became a part of the "Gibson's legacy."
 Uncle Alfred was the first to introduce and raised me with Highwaymen Art during the 1960s, my early childhood years.
 Several paintings hung on the walls in each room of his small house.
 Imaginations began during summer vacations with walks through back-wood scenes, swimming in canals, and night fishing along the river banks of Florida’s paradise.

 In the early years, James Gibson and uncle Alfred Kincey lived in the Lincoln Park neighborhood, as did many of Highwaymen.
 Later, for many years, Mr. Gibson lived on Matanzas Avenue, neighbors of aunt Ruth and uncle Alfred.
 One breezy fall day in September, auntie walked with me to Mr. Gibson's house on the country dirt road.A well-respected stucco business owner, uncle Alfred knew the young men, he collected and supported them early in their careers.
-During the early days, uncle paid $25 dollars or less before the men received fame, fortune or even their name "Highwaymen.
+During the early days, uncle paid $25 dollars or less before the men received fame, fortune, or even their name "Highwaymen.
 Decades later Jim Fitch would call the men, the Highwaymen, for the way they peddled their art along Florida's highways."